kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-## Persistent Volume Provisioning
+## Dynamic Provisioning of Persistent Volumes

-This example shows how to use experimental persistent volume provisioning.
+This example shows how to use the experimental dynamic provisioning of persistent volumes feature.

 ### Pre-requisites